Streptococcus agalactiae: Screening for GBS colonization

+Nevertheless These tests can also be used to detect GBS directly from broth media, after the enrichment step, avoiding the subculture of the incubated enrichment broth to an appropriate agar plate.

 Vaccination

 Though IAP for EOD prevention is associated with a large decline in the incidence of the disease, there is, however, no effective strategy for preventing late-onset neonatal GBS disease.

 Vaccination is considered an ideal solution to prevent not only EOD and LOD but also GBS infections in adults at risk.

-Nevertheless, though research and clinical trials for the development of an effective vaccine to prevent GBS infections are underway, no vaccine was available in 2020.
+Nevertheless, though research and clinical trials for the development of an effective vaccine to prevent GBS infections are underway, no vaccine was available in 2023.

 The capsular polysaccharide of GBS is not only an important GBS virulence factor but it is also an excellent candidate for the development of an effective vaccine.
 Protein-based vaccines are also in development.

 GBS infection in adults

 GBS is also an important infectious agent able to cause invasive infections in adults.
 Serious life-threatening invasive GBS infections are increasingly recognized in the elderly and individuals compromised by underlying diseases such as diabetes, cirrhosis and cancer.
 GBS infections in adults include urinary tract infection, skin and soft-tissue infection (skin and skin structure infection) bacteremia, osteomyelitis, meningitis and endocarditis.
 GBS infection in adults can be serious and related with high mortality.
 In general penicillin is the antibiotic of choice for treatment of GBS infection.
 Gentamicin (for synergy with penicillin G or ampicillin) can also be used in patients with life-threatening invasive GBS.